 1. Children are free to talk and vocalize as they wish!

 2. Children may only leave their seats with parental or guardian supervision.

 3. A private area will be available in the UCPAC cafe where children and their families can relax and take a break, if needed.

 4. Fidget and stress-sensory toys will be available for children to borrow for the performance.

 5. Professional Autism specialists will be available throughout the performance to provide assistance if need be.

-6. A printable copy of the “This Is My Theatre” Social Story Picture Packet may be downloaded here.
+6. Download a printable copy of the “This Is My Theatre” Social Story Picture Packet.
 Families are encouraged to use this packet to help acquaint their children with the experience of going to a live performance.

 (Photo on this page used with permission of NJBallet, which participates in UCPAC’s Sensory Friendly Theatre performances.)